colbyford/OpenMM-Docker/README.md

 # OpenMM-Docker
-Docker image for OpenMM with GPU (CUDA) support for running molecular simulations at-scale.
+Docker image for [OpenMM](https://openmm.org/) with GPU (CUDA) support for running molecular simulations at-scale.
+It includes, Python libraries `openmm`, `pdbfixer`, and `openmmforcefields` along with the dependencies for CUDA 12.5.0.

 <h3 align="right">Colby T. Ford, Ph.D.</h3>